StratusLab/documentation/users-tutorial/src/main/markdown/04-vm-lifecycle.md

 machine in the cloud infrastructure.
 The cloud administrator of your infrastructure can provide these limits.

-## Deploy VM with a predefined resource type
+## Deploy VM with a predefined resources type

 Deploy a VM of type "m1.xlarge"